idaholab/moose/tutorials/tutorial03_verification/doc/content/tutorial03_mms.md

 ### Kernels

-The "volumetric" portions equation weak form are defined using the Kernel System in the `[Kernels]` block, for this example this can be done with the use of three `Kernel` objects as follows.
+The "volumetric" portions of the weak form of the equation are defined using the Kernel System in the `[Kernels]` block, for this example this can be done with the use of three `Kernel` objects as follows.